-The Philippines' economy contracted by 0.2% in the first quarter of 2020 on account of the Enhanced Community Quarantine (ECQ) which started on March 15, 2020 in an effort to quell the contagion of the COVID-19 pandemic.
-All non-essential business activities in the Philippines, most especially in the National Capital Region (NCR), came to a halt during the ECQ.
-The health, social and economic effects COVID-19 have material impacts during the lockdown in the consolidated financial results and its effects will continue to be felt throughout the rest of the year.
+The health, social and economic effects COVID-19 have material impacts in the third quarter 2020 consolidated financial results and its effects will continue to be felt throughout the rest of the year.
 Considering the evolving nature of this pandemic, the Group is evaluating in a continuing process the impact to its financial position, performance and cash flows.
 However, the Group at this time cannot yet determine with certainty the impact to its financial position.
 The Group will continue to monitor the situation.